Maladaptive daydreaming

-A mural depicts a person who is daydreaming.
+Daydreaming can become maladaptive when it interferes with everyday life.

 Maladaptive daydreaming, also called excessive daydreaming, is when an individual experiences excessive daydreaming that interferes with daily life.
 It is a diagnosis proposed by Eli Somer for a disordered form of dissociative absorption, associated with excessive fantasy that is not recognized by any major medical or psychological criteria.
-Maladaptive daydreaming can result in distress, can replace human interaction and may interfere with normal functioning such as social life or work.
+Maladaptive daydreaming can result in distress, can replace human interaction, and may interfere with normal functioning such as social life or work.
 The term was coined in 2002 by Eli Somer of the University of Haifa.
 Somer's definition of the proposed condition is "extensive fantasy activity that replaces human interaction and/or interferes with academic, interpersonal, or vocational functioning."
 There has been limited research outside of Somer's.

 Range of daydreaming

 Daydreaming, a form of normal dissociation associated with absorption, is a highly prevalent mental activity experienced by almost everyone.
 Some individuals reportedly possess the ability to daydream so vividly that they experience a sense of presence in the imagined environment.
 This experience is reported to be extremely rewarding to the extent that some of those who experience it develop a compulsion to repeat it that it has been described as an addiction.

-Somer has proposed "stimuli" for maladaptive daydreams that may relate to specific locations.
+Somer proposed "stimuli" for maladaptive daydreams that may relate to specific locations.
 The main proposed symptom is extremely vivid fantasies with "story-like features", such as the daydream's characters, plots and settings.

-Somer has argued that maladaptive daydreaming is not a form of psychosis, as people with maladaptive daydreaming can tell that their fantasies are not real, while those with psychotic disorders have difficulty separating hallucinations or delusions from reality.
+Somer argued that maladaptive daydreaming is not a form of psychosis, as people with maladaptive daydreaming can tell that their fantasies are not real, while those with psychotic disorders have difficulty separating hallucinations or delusions from reality.

 Causes

 There is no consensus among psychologists as to the causes of maladaptive daydreaming, although some experts believe it may be a coping mechanism.
-Teenagers and young adults, particularly those with childhood trauma or abuse, more frequently report having the condition than adults do.
+Teenagers and young adults, particularly those with childhood trauma or abuse, more frequently report having the condition than older adults do.
 Individuals with the condition sometimes share traits with other behavioral addictions, such as gambling or video games, and may use their daydreams as a means to escape reality.

+Common themes

+Research indicates that individuals who experience maladaptive daydreaming often engage in the dissociative behaviors for a few reasons that appear to be a pattern.
+Violence is one of the factors, as some individuals who have maladaptive daydreaming report engaging in their daydreams to fulfill fantasies of aggression or slaughter.
+Others report engaging in maladaptive daydreaming to think about their idealized selves, and found it pleasing to imagine themselves as who they wish to be.
+Some individuals who experience maladaptive daydreaming have also proclaimed to engage in the behaviors to feel a sense of power, an escape, or for sexual arousal.